David Thomas Worrall: Journalism

 Prior to enlisting, Worrall had worked for The Leader newspaper in Orange, New South Wales.
 After discharge from the A.I.F., Worrall returned to journalism; his first job being with the Newcastle Morning Herald.
 Melbourne's Sun News-Pictorial commenced publication in 1922 and Worrall was one of the first journalists to be employed there.
 In 1925, he went to New York where he provided articles for the New York World, as well as supplying material on a freelance basis to The Herald (Melbourne) and The Sun (Sydney).
-He settled in Melbourne in 1928, beginning a long association with Sir Keith Murdoch and the Murdoch media.
-In the late 1920s, he organised the Herald learn-to-swim campaign, and their Ideal Town competition.
+He settled in Melbourne in 1928, beginning a long association with Keith Murdoch and the Murdoch media.
+In the late 1920s, he organised the Herald learn-to-swim campaign and their Ideal Town competition.

 3DB

-Worrall is perhaps best known as the long-running manager of Melbourne radio station 3DB (now KIIS 101.1).
+Worrall is perhaps best known as the long-running manager of Melbourne radio station 3DB.
 3DB commenced broadcasting in 1927 under the ownership of the Druleigh Business and Technical College Pty Ltd, hence the DB call-sign.
-However, from 1929 until 1987, 3DB was owned and operated by The Herald and Weekly Times Ltd (HWT), owners of The Herald and later The Sun News-Pictorial.
+However, from 1929 until 1987, 3DB was owned and operated by the Herald & Weekly Times (HWT), owners of The Herald and The Sun News-Pictorial.

 David Worrall was appointed manager of the station in 1929, by the Herald and Weekly Times' Sir Keith Murdoch, and he was to remain as manager until 1958.
-He was responsible for introducing many big budget programs covering all forms of broadcastable material which, inter alia, made 3DB the top station in all Melbourne radio surveys for many decades.
+He was responsible for introducing many big-budget programs covering all forms of broadcastable material which, inter alia, made 3DB the top station in all Melbourne radio surveys for many decades.